What is a Ticket?¶

 Tickets also have metadata attached to them to make them easier to manage.
 For instance, tickets have a customer and (optionally) an agent; they can be open or closed (or even be scheduled for later); they can be organized into groups; and they can even be flagged for high or low priority.

 For the sake of simplicity, we’ll refer to this metadata as the settings of a ticket.
 All of these settings can be changed at any time.
-Each setting is explained in detail in the Manage Ticket Settings section, but for the time being, let’s go over the two most important ones:
+Each setting is explained in detail here, but for the time being, let’s go over the two most important ones:

 - Owner (optional)